-FERC Thursday issued modified penalty guidelines aimed at enforcing the standards for the reliability of the electric transmission system, and it made more general guideline changes that would apply to all regulated industries.
+FERC last Thursday issued modified penalty guidelines aimed at enforcing standards for the reliability of the electric transmission system, and it made more general guideline changes that would apply to all regulated industries.

 Among other things, the modified penalty guidelines would:

 The March policy statement set out the guidelines the agency will use when imposing civil penalties for violations of its natural gas and electricity regulations.
 The guidelines are modeled after the two-step process for determining penalty ranges in the U.S. Sentencing Guidelines, with adjustments made by the Commission to account for agency-specific considerations [PL10-4].